aric49/dot-files/README.md

 ```
 2) Update the config.cson in Atom by using `CTRL+SHIFT+P` and typing `config` into the main editor window.
 Copy in the contents of config.cson.

+3) For the .bashrc, copy or symlink `.bashrc_customizations` to your home directroy and ensure the `if` stanza is present at the bottom of your default `.bashrc` file.

 3) Only update the files inside the ~/dot-files repository